You’re doing great with your budgeting but have some extra money left over. What do you do with leftover money when budgeting?

 It also means you have zero loans for things like cars, campers, furniture, or appliances, personal loans to institutions and family members, and a nice big one….student loan debt.

 Paying off all debts means that you don’t owe anyone anything.

-You can save more money if you aren’t spending it on interest fees.
-You’ll feel more financially secure and have a lot more options for how to spend your money.
+You can save more money without spending it on interest fees.
+You’ll feel more financially secure and have many options for how to spend your money.

 Can adding extra payments help to get out of debt faster?